Skip to main content

 Location: Santa Clara University

-This five-day summer experience is offered to high school sophomores with an interest in engineering.
+This five-day summer experience is offered to high schoolers who’ve completed their sophomore or junior years and are interested in engineering.
 Through a mixture of lectures and interactive activities, participants learn about engineering while sampling college life.
 Participants can apply to attend an advanced session the year after their attendance and turn SES into a two-year program to gain a deeper understanding of the engineering fields they’re most interested in.

 17. Penn State Business Opportunities Summer Session (BOSS)